Kubernetes Monitoring: Gain Full-Stack Visibility

 Container Metrics

 Looking specifically into individual containers will allow you to monitor exact resource consumption rather than more general Kubernetes metrics.
-CAdvisor allows you to analyzes resource usage happening inside containers.
+CAdvisor allows you to analyze resource usage happening inside containers.

 API Server Metrics

-APIs keeps the Kubernetes frontend together and so these metrics are vital for gaining visibility into the API Server, and thereby into the whole frontend.
+APIs keep the Kubernetes frontend together, making these metrics vital for gaining visibility into the API Server and, by extension, the entire frontend.

 Log Data

 Logs are useful to examine when you find a problem revealed by metrics.
-They give you exact and invaluable information which provides more details than metrics.
-There are many options for logging in most of Kubernetes’ components.
+They provide you with exact and invaluable information, offering more details than metrics.
+There are many options for logging into most of Kubernetes’ components.
 Applications also generate log data.

 Migrating applications from monolithic infrastructures to microservices managed by Kubernetes is a long and intensive process.
-It can be full of pitfalls and can prove to be error-prone.
+It can be full of pitfalls and prone to errors.
 But to achieve higher availability, innovation, cost benefits, scalability, and agility, it’s the only way to grow your business, especially in the cloud.
-Visibility is the main issue when it comes to Kubernetes environments as seeing real-time interactions of each microservice is challenging, due to the complexity of the platform.
-Monitoring is a specialized skill each enterprise will need to practice and improve upon to be successful.
+Visibility is the main issue in Kubernetes environments, as real-time interactions of each microservice are challenging due to the platform's complexity.
+Monitoring is a specialized skill that each enterprise will need to practice and improve upon to be successful.

 A Kubernetes cluster can be considered complex due to its multiple servers and integrated private and public cloud services.
-When an issue arises, there are many logs, data, and other factors to examine.
-Legacy monolithic environments only need a few log searches to ascertain the problem.
+When an issue arises, numerous logs, data, and other factors need to be examined.
+Legacy monolithic environments typically require only a few log searches to identify the problem.
 Kubernetes environments, on the other hand, have one or several logs for the multiple microservices implicated in the issue you’re experiencing.

 To address these challenges, we’ve put together the following recommendations for effectively monitoring containerized infrastructure.